elaesme/Artist-Detection-From-Artwork-CNN/README.md

 # Artist-Detection-From-Artwork-CNN

-CNN model for Artist Classification from Artworks
+CNN model for Artist Classification from Artworks.